atoms-ufrj/NBLists/README.md

 >
 >      sudo apt-get install gfortran

-### Downloading the library:
+### Downloading the source code:

-* Clone the repository
+* Clone the repository:

         git clone https://github.com/atoms-ufrj/NBLists

   This will create a local copy of the repository on your device.

+### Updating the repository:

+* Execute the following command in the root directory of the repository tree:

+        git pull

+  This will synchronize the local copy with the online repository.

 ### Compiling the library:

-* Execute the Makefile in the root directory of the repository tree
+* Execute the Makefile in the root directory of the repository tree:

         make

   This will build the shared library (lib/libnblists.so).

+### Testing the compiled library:

+* Use building option **test**

+        make test

+  This will compile and run some testing codes in the `test` directory.

 ### Installing the library in the system path: